Flood Warning issued for Norman by NWS - NewsBreak

-Effective: 2022-04-26 12:26:00 EDT Expires: 2022-04-26 13:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-If you see wind damage...hail or flooding...wait until the storm has passed...and then call the National Weather Service toll free at 1 8 6 6 7 6 3 4 4 6 6 or tweet us your report at NWSATLANTA.
-Target Area: Greene; Oglethorpe; Taliaferro; Wilkes The National Weather Service in Peachtree City has issued a * Severe Thunderstorm Warning for Northeastern Greene County in east central Georgia Northern Taliaferro County in east central Georgia Southwestern Wilkes County in east central Georgia South central Oglethorpe County in northeastern Georgia * Until 100 PM EDT. * At 1225 PM EDT, a severe thunderstorm was located over Penfield, or near Greensboro, moving east at 40 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Washington, Greensboro, Union Point, Woodville, Rayle, Ficklin, Lundberg, Robinson, Daniel Springs, Newtown, Celeste, Penfield, Lyneville, Philomath, Sandy Cross and Carters Grove.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+Effective: 2022-04-26 23:46:00 CDT Expires: 2022-04-27 00:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: El Paso The National Weather Service in El Paso has issued a * Severe Thunderstorm Warning for Southwestern Otero County in south central New Mexico Southeastern Dona Ana County in south central New Mexico Northwestern El Paso County in western Texas * Until 1130 PM MDT. * At 1046 PM MDT, a severe thunderstorm was located over Canutillo, moving northeast at 30 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
+SOURCE...Trained weather spotters.
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include West El Paso, Northeast El Paso, Chaparral, Anthony, Vado, Anthony Gap, Berino, Westway, Vinton, Mesquite, Chamberino, La Union, La Mesa, Talavera, High Valley and Franklin Mountains State Park.
+This includes the following highways Interstate 10 in New Mexico between mile markers 149 and 164.
+Interstate 10 in Texas between mile markers 1 and 4.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0